iafisher/drill/README.md

   ]
 }
 ```

+It may also have a `default_kind` field mapping to a string that specifies the default value for the `kind` field of each question object (see below), when `kind` is not explicitly provided.
+For example, if your quiz contains only questions of kind `"Flashcard"`, you can avoid putting `"kind": "Flashcard"` on every object by having `"default_kind": "Flashcard"` at the top level.

 The format of the question objects depends on the kind of questions. popquiz currently supports four question types: